smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 This workaround for older versions of Core is also necessary for WebEngine apps.

 ### Connecting as a WebSocket Server
 SDL Core acts as the WebSocket client in this case.
 The information about your app and how Core should connect to it must go into the policy table.
-Check the [Connecting to an Infotainment System](getting-started/connecting-to-an-infotainment-system/#policy-table-configuration) guide for how to set up your policy table to point to your app
+Check the [Connecting to an Infotainment System](Getting Started/Connecting to an Infotainment System) guide's Configuring the Connection section for how to set up your policy table to point to your app

 The following snippet is a truncated version of what is needed to set up the WebSocket server to accept and pass connections to the SDL library.
 This example uses the `ws` npm module for WebSocket connections.
 Refer to [the integration basics guide](Getting Started/Integration Basics) for the full integration setup.